 Upton upon Severn used to be a port, as well as being the only river crossing for many miles.
 For centuries before modern transport, it was alive with river craft carrying goods from and to the rich agricultural areas around it.
 Today, pleasure craft have taken over.
-There is a flourishing marina on the east bank, and Upton’s historic prosperity can be seen in it’s variety of delightful old buildings, including pleasant places to eat and drink and many independent shops to browse for a perfect gift or souvenir.
+There is a flourishing marina on the east bank, and Upton’s historic prosperity can be seen in its variety of delightful old buildings, including pleasant places to eat and drink and many independent shops to browse for a perfect gift or souvenir.

 Look out for the “Pepperpot”, a most distinctive medieval church tower topped by an 18th Century cupola in place of a spire.
 Inside (it’s now the Tourist Information and Heritage Centre) you can find out what happened to the church and also discover its part in one of the most dramatic episodes of the Civil War and the great plague.